mepley1/disk-usage-waybar

 },

-Module output includes some CSS class modifiers that Waybar will pull, so you can optionally style the widget with i.e. different colors based on level of disk usage - .low
+Module output includes some CSS class modifiers that Waybar will pull, so you can optionally style the widget with i.e. different colors based on level of disk usage - .low, .medium, .high, and .critical.

 Example stylesheet applying various colors mapped to usage level: